algobulls/algobulls_help_site/docs/developers.md

 <font size=4>✅</font> - Add and Bind a broker on the [Broker Settings](https://app.algobulls.com/account/broking) page of your account.
 [Learn More](/member/Settings/broking-settings)

-<font size=4>✅</font> - Add the Aadhar and PAN details of the person to whom the broker acount belongs to, on the [General Settings](https://app.algobulls.com/account/settings) page of your account.
+<font size=4>✅</font> - Add the Aadhar and PAN details of the person to whom the broker account belongs to, on the [General Settings](https://app.algobulls.com/account/settings) page of your account.

 <font size=4>✅</font> - Set up the Risk Management values, `Max Drawdown Limit` and `Desired Profit` on the [General Settings](https://app.algobulls.com/account/settings) page of your account.
 [Learn More](/member/Settings/general-settings/#risk-management)